zachanon/Efficient-Pytorch-Transformers/README.md

-# Network-Quantization
+# Efficient-Pytorch-Transformers

-Resources for quantizing pytorch models
+Resources for utilizing the powerful but resource-hungry transformer models in CPU-only and other low resource environments.